Generose Corporation dba Risingline Terms and Conditions of Service

 8. Overhead Expenses

-Contractor will be responsible for all overhead expenses required for the performance of the contractual services.
+Contractor will be responsible for all overhead expenses required to perform the contractual services.

 9. State and Federal Payroll Taxes